Childhood and Education Journey of Tina Peters (politician) in Timeline

 January 2018: Filing of Legal Separation Decree

-In January 2018, Tina Peters filed a decree of legal separation from her husband, Thomas Peters.
-At this time, she held power of attorney over his affairs due to his health issues.
+In January 2018, Tina Peters filed a decree of legal separation from her husband.
+At this time, she held power of attorney over his affairs due to health reasons.

 On August 21, 2021, a support rally was held for Tina Peters in Mesa County.
-Her supporters claimed there had been a security breach.
+Supporters claimed a security breach had occurred.

 In November 2021, Tina Peters and Thomas Peters officially divorced.